 Say, “I am hospitalized 3-4 times a month for episodes of severe pain,” instead of “My pain is 10/10 every day.”

-If you’re applying for SSI, also make sure that all financial information is correct and up-to-date.
+If you’re applying for SSI, also make sure all financial information is correct and up to date.

 If the SSA requests additional or supplemental information, submit it within 10 days.
 Waiting longer could greatly delay your application.
 As it is, an average SSDI application can take more than two years.

 Include all disabilities and health conditions that affect your ability to work, even if they aren’t the main reason you’re not working.
-You may have other conditions impacting your life, but the SSA is primarily concerned with whether something keeps you from working.
+You may have other conditions that affect your life, but the SSA is primarily concerned with whether something prevents you from working.

 Mild anxiety or cognitive issues can be included since they may prevent you from working certain types of jobs, even if they aren’t the main reason you’re applying.